jdoey/event-organizer-discord-bot/README.md

 # event-organizor-discord-bot
-Assists users in a discord in organizing and planning events
+A Discord bot that assists users in a discord in organizing and planning events